ONLYOFFICE/Kubernetes-Docs/README.md

 # ONLYOFFICE Docs for Kubernetes

-This repository contains a set of files to deploy ONLYOFFICE Docs into a Kubernetes cluster.
+This repository contains a set of files to deploy ONLYOFFICE Docs into a Kubernetes cluster and OpenShift cluster.

 ## Contents
 * [Introduction](#introduction)